Last updated on: 2020-12-09

 Most DNS records for a domain already have an A record that maps your domain to the server that holds your website content.
 If no A record exists, follow your DNS provider’s instructions for setting one up.

-If the A record is already created, you must change it to a CNAME that points to the CDN Domain Access domain.
+If the A record already exists, you must change it to a CNAME that points to the CDN Domain Access domain.
 Create a CNAME record that points your domain to the CDN domain URL that you retrieved from the Cloud Control Panel.
-You can see these URLs by hovering over each individual domain name for your CDN service.
+You can see these URLs by hovering over each domain name for your CDN service.

 If you host your domain with Rackspace, you can manage your DNS records by following the instructions at Create DNS Records for cloud servers with the Control Panel.